Congress of Black Women of Canada: Brampton

 The Brampton Regional Chapter was established in 1989 by Claudia Russell-Placenia, Silvilyn Holt, Jacqueline Maloney, and Veronica Lee Edwards.

 Ajax and Pickering

-The Ajax and Pickering Regional Chapter was founded in March of 1996.
+The Ajax and Pickering Regional Chapter was founded in March 1996.

 Former Ontario Regional Chapters

 The Congress has evolved in numerous ways since its conception in 1973, and so with the establishment of new Chapters came the end to ones formerly known as the Durham, Oakville, Toronto and North York.